paulkabzz/windows-97/readme.md

 ## Contributing

-If you'd like to contribute to Paul's website, feel free to submit pull requests or open issues in this repository.
+If you'd like to contribute to my website, feel free to submit pull requests or open issues in this repository.
 Contributions, feedback, and suggestions are always welcome!